 The Hanwha Solar Forest: A Cross-sector Desertification Initiative Growing to Fight Climate Change

 In countries where deserts are not commonplace, desertification may sound like a distant issue.
 However, the situation is more dire than one may think.
 Kofi Annan, Former Secretary-General of the United Nations, once said that one of the most serious problems confronting civilization is desertification.
-According to the UNCCD (United Nations Convention to Combat Desertification), desertification affects more than 250 million people directly, and 1 billion more are at risk.
+According to the UNCCD (United Nations Convention to Combat Desertification), desertification directly affects 3.2 billion people worldwide.

 To help resolve the problem of desertification, Hanwha is committed to realizing its mission of addressing climate change, energy depletion, and energy poverty challenges.
 Through efforts such as planting trees and promoting afforestation, it hopes to bring positive change to the global community.
 Furthermore, Hanwha will continue to advance clean technologies and promote pathways toward a sustainable, green future.
 Hanwha will actively pursue cross-sector collaboration among governments, businesses, and civil society groups, where each member plays an integral role in helping humanity overcome this existential threat.

 Hanwha Solar Forest began in 2011 in partnership with Tree Planet, a social venture company, to create eco-friendly forests locally and globally.
 The initiative is a standout amongst its peers due to its use of solar energy to power nurseries.